peopleware/openapi/resource/search-index.md

 might exist with different _build numbers_.
 Each component supports several `mode`s.

 Note that the architecture is acyclic.

+To make the example as expressive as possible, we will assume that `Y` resource are managed by `my-service`, and `R` resources are managed by `your-service`.
+This means that `your-service` depends on `my-service`.
+A good architecture and design should not contain dependency cycles, which means that code or data structures managed in `my-service` should not have any knowledge of `your-service`.
+The process is also intended for depencies beween resources in the same service.

 ## Process overview